Name: Thai basil, oriental basil, Asian basil, licorice basil (Ocimum basilicum, var. thyrsiflora)

 Climate: prefers tropical, sub-tropical and warm temperate climates, but can be grown during the warmer months in arid/semi-arid and cold temperate climates, when frost is unlikely.

-Soil: plant in a soil enriched with compost and decomposed manure.
+Soil: plant in a soil enriched with compost and aged manure.

 Position: full sun, and also part shade in tropical and sub-tropical climates.

-Feeding: regular applications of a seaweed solution help to keep plants healthy and productive.
+Feeding: regular applications of a seaweed solution and a liquid fertiliser high in nitrogen help to keep plants healthy and productive.

 Watering: water regularly, especially during hot dry weather.